state-machine-systems/envy/README.md

         Optional<URL> getUrl();
     }

-If you aren't on Java 8, and don't want to use Guava, you can force Envy to allow null values using the `@Optional` annotation:
+If you aren't on Java 8, and don't want to use Guava, you can force Envy to allow null values using the `@Nullable` annotation:

-    import com.statemachinesystems.envy.Optional;
+    import com.statemachinesystems.envy.Nullable;

     interface FooConfig {
-        @Optional
+        @Nullable
         URL nullableUrl();
     }

-### Vanity naming
+### Custom naming

 Long and/or awkward names can be overridden using the `@Name` annotation: